jordan-chou/table-cleanup/README.md

 ## Known issues
 ### Drag selection (Added March 2023)
-* Drag selection in the Visual table may not work when selecting a merged cell (cell with colspan > 1)
+* Drag selection in the Designer may not work when selecting a merged cell (cell with colspan > 1)
-* Releasing the mouse outside the Visual table will not complete the drag selection.
-You **must** release within the Visual table
+* Releasing the mouse outside the Designer will not complete the drag selection.
+You **must** release within the table
 * Cannot deselect cells.
 You must click on a single cell to deselect it or press the Deselect all button in the toolbar

 ## About